A Can Organizer. A stackable can storage organizer for the kitchen or pantry. They’re great for organizing and seeing what you’ve got!

 How do I do it?
 All of the above!

-My can organizer system is a combination of cans on shelves, can organizer racks, and some are in bins.
+My can organizer system is a combination of cans on shelves, can organizer racks, and some are in boxes and bins.

 Mrs.J keeps cans of food organized by their type.
 I suppose everyone does.
 At least you know where to look when you need something…